audiotranskription Hintergrund

 5. Documentation for intersubjective traceability

 The complete documentation of the process addresses the often criticized “black box” problem of AI usage.
 This enables an intersubjective comprehensibility of the interpretation and makes the individual work performance of the researchers in the context of the orchestration of the work process clear.
 The researcher’s examination of the various interpretative approaches is documented transparently.
-It can be understood and assessed in terms of plausibility and quality, which increases the validity of the research.
+It can be retraced in terms of plausibility and quality, which increases the validity of the research.

 6. Didactization of qualitative methods through low-threshold practical experience

-The hybrid interpretation group supports students and researchers in getting to know, applying and critically evaluating different perspectives of text interpretation.
-You do not simply receive a finished result or a pre-coded text.
+Hybrid interpretation helps students to get to know, apply and critically evaluate different perspectives on text interpretation.
+You do not simply receive a finished result or automatic coding, but rather material for your own examination of the text.

 By actively engaging with different approaches to interpretation, they are encouraged to develop their own, well-founded positions.
 This process not only promotes analytical thinking, but also the ability to synthesize and evaluate complex interpretations.